amgarton47/CS62data-structures/Git_Lab/project/README.md

 ### Step 2 - Create personal branches

-We will call these branches *person1* and *person2*.
+We will call these branches *person1* and *person2* (and possibly *person3*).
 You should use your own personal branch names.

 * For the person who already has a cloned copy of the repo:
   ```
   git checkout -b person1
   ```
-* For the person who has not yet cloned their own copy
+* For all other people who have not yet cloned their own copy
   ```
   git clone https://github.com/creators_github_id/your_new_repo.git
   cd your_new_repo